QuintPhoenix/CFG-Parser/README.md

 A very limited number of CFGs have been tested till now.
 Hence, the programme is highly susceptible to crashing or reporting incorred result.

+## Limitations

+Terminals should be any lowercase character except 'e' as it is reserved for empty strings.
+Non-terminals should be any uppercase character.

 ## TODO

 - [ ] Add threading functionality to speedup the programme